internetimagery/internetimagery.github.io/news/_posts/2015-06-15-todo-versioning.md

 Tick the File Archive box to use it, and click the folder icon to pick a folder for archives.
 Once ticked, each and every TODO task that is completed will cause a new saved file to appear in that folder.
 Named appropriately.
 If you ever need to go back to a previous version of your working file, you can simply un-zip the desired file from the archive folder, and replace your working file with that one.

 When working with GIT or AMP and saving the file, it will check the file into the appropriate program, setting the comment as the todos text for you.

+Here is a video demonstrating installation and AMP usage:

+<div class="js-video [vimeo, widescreen]"><iframe width="420" height="315" src="//www.youtube-nocookie.com/embed/fS2wIXnUBEU?rel=0" frameborder="0" allowfullscreen></iframe></div>

 ###Advanced Stuff